niplav/site/99_problems_klong_solution.md

 ----

 The pure Klong code, without tests, explanations, comments or performance tests is available [here](./code/99_klong/sol.kg).
-It currently implements solutions for all problems up to P63, in 2837 bytes.
+It currently implements solutions for all problems up to P63 (excluding P47 and P48), in 2700 bytes.

 Conventions
 -----------